jmardyla/Remilty-Solution/README.md

-## Remilty Internship Assignment Solution - Jan Mardyła, Kraków, 2024
+## Remitly Internship Assignment Solution - Jan Mardyła, Kraków, 2024

 This repository includes both the project with all the source code and tests code, as well as an executable fat-jar file, sufficient for running the program.